skalevag/hysevt/README.md

 ### Installation
 **The package requires python and R.**

 Most of the package is in **python**.
 However, the event detection routine and calculation of the hysteresis indices for the event characterisation requires **R**.
 Therefore please have the latest version of R installed on your computer.
-You can download R [here]().
+You can download R [here](https://cran.r-project.org).

+Install package:
 ```
-cd existing_repo
+cd [path-to-hysevt-repo]
-git remote add origin https://gitup.uni-potsdam.de/skalevag2/hysevt.git
-git branch -M main
-git push -uf origin main
+pip install .
 ```

 ### Demo notebooks